mrdaniellewis/react-listboxes/examples/drop_down/no_options/README.md

-# Drop down with string options
+# Drop down with no options

-A drop down whose options are an array of strings.
+The drop down does not open as there is nothing to show.